 Description

-• Leaves are triple-lobed and less than 14cm long, with a downy top and densely hairy underside.
+- Leaves have three to five lobes and are less than 14cm long, with a downy top and densely hairy underside.

-• Flowers are pendulous and pink, with a floral cup less than 10cm long and short petals, that can occur year-round.
+- Flowers are pendulous and pink, with a floral cup less than 10cm long and short petals, that can occur year-round.
+Flower patterns can vary between species.

 What you need to know